Your mental wellbeing is about your thoughts and feelings and how you cope with everyday life.

 Do we assume the worst or remain open to new opportunities?

 It's here that our level of resilience comes into play.
 Resilience is your ability to cope with change and adversity.
+By strengthening your resilience, you're better able to maintain good mental wellbeing through all of life's ups and downs.

 Strong connections with friends, family, and colleagues help to strengthen our confidence and self-esteem.
 Learn more about building positive relationships.

 Through good nutrition and regular physical activity we can boost our energy levels, improve our confidence, and relieve stress.
 Small changes make a big difference.
-Start building healthy habits today.
+Start building healthy habits today

 Practising mindfulness can help you understand and manage strong emotions so that rather than feeling overwhelmed, you're able to approach difficult situations with a sense of calm and clarity.
-Learn more with our free online course.
+Learn more with our free online courses.

 Accountancy environments are often work hard, play hard.
 The hours can be long, the deadlines tough, and the pressure to deliver for colleagues and clients can be exhausting.

+The ability to cope all adds to feelings of stress and worry.
 In addition, we know there’s often still a stigma attached to showing that you’re struggling.
+A culture of openness is essential to encourage early intervention.

 Senior role models must lead by example, rather than taking a hard-line approach.
 They need to show empathy and understanding when someone does ask for help.